Skip to main content

 PROHIBITED ITEMS

 Items that cause a safety or fire hazard are strictly prohibited from University Residences buildings and grounds.
 University Residences reserves the right to update this list.
-For a list of these items, please visit the prohibited items webpage (webpage will be linked).
+For a list of these items, please visit the Facilities Guidelines webpage.

 RESNET